canonical/mephala/README.md

-## Mephala
+# Mephala, the Webspinner
-# Security Update and Patch Management Infrastructure
+## Security Update and Patch Management Infrastructure

 Make sure to include a .gpt-conf with the following structure: